womendotcodebe/guest-blogs/recap-of-techtalks-summer-edition-2021.md

 Here are some catchphrases often heard in the tech industry.
 The person who pronounces them probably thinks their company is handling security pretty well, but these partial implementation of security good practices can actually backfire:

 - **“We’re doing our yearly pentest (penetration testing) so our code is secure!”**
   We already know that a penetration test cannot catch all the vulnerabilities in an application.
 In addition to that, the penetration test happens late in the process, when fixing issues can be 10-100 times more expensive.
-In terms of workflow is not ideal either, because it separates security issues from “regular” development work, allowing fixing issues to be postponed.
+In terms of workflow is not ideal, because it separates security issues from “regular” development work, allowing fixing issues to be postponed.
 This late rework can cause rushed fixes, with no compliance to industry standards and regulations.

 - **“We are fixing security by buying code inspection tools!”**
   The issue with this approach is that tools cannot find every vulnerability.
 Without an appropriate training or guidance the high complexity and the large output of these tools can be overwhelming for the team.